Cisco-Nokia/learngit/readme.txt

-Git is a versiont control system.
+Git IS a versiont control system.
+Add something new
 Git is free software.